krazyhacks/krazyhacks.github.io/_pages/random_appium.md

 then go to Security on the right.
 Youu can also use the command line;

 {% highlight bash linenos %}
-sudo xattr -r -d com.apple.quarantine file_path
+sudo xattr -r -d com.apple.quarantine /Applications/Appium Inspector.app
 {% endhighlight %}